repoze/repoze.configuration/docs/config.rst

 documentation for more information about allowable types within a YAML "document".

-A :mod:`repoze.configuration` must return a two-tuple composed of ``discriminator`` and ``callback`` , or it must return ``None``.
+A :mod:`repoze.configuration` must return a dictionary with the keys ``discriminator`` and ``callback`` , or it must return ``None``.

 Directives are permitted to do arbitrary things, but to be most